 Resisting arrest is a broad charge, and there are many types of behavior that would qualify a person as being resistant to a law enforcement officer.
 Often, these behaviors are subject to the interpretation of the arresting officer.
-But are police officers abusing this Maryland law to cover up their own misconduct?
+But are police officers abusing this Connecticut law to cover up their own misconduct?
 Here’s how to know what is actually resisting — and what isn’t.

 What Is Resisting Arrest?

 The following behaviors are most likely going to be considered resisting arrest:

 - Threatening a law enforcement officer

 - Providing false identification to a law enforcement officer

 - Struggling or physically resisting when an officer is handcuffing you or putting you in their vehicle